Ethiopia

 In the remote wilderness of the southwest Ethiopia live the Mursi and Surma.
 These peoples were completely forgotten by Ethiopia and the outside world at large, and they had no notion of the outside world including Ethiopia until the 1970s.
 While the women show their beauty and endurance by piercing the ear lobes and lips, the men demonstrate their courage and stamina in the stick fighting ceremony.

 The Karo tribe residing along the borders of the Lower Omo River incorporate rich, cultural symbolism into their rituals by using ornate body art and intricate headdresses.
-The most important ceremony in the life of a Karo is the Pilla, or jumping over a group of oxen.
+The most important ceremony in the life of a Karo is the Pilla – jumping over a group of oxen.
 This ritual marks the passage from adolescence to adulthood.
 The ceremony is similar to that of the Hamar, however the Karo only have four chances to jump over the oxen without falling.

 Dassanetch

 The Dassanetch speak a completely different language and are the Cushitic speaking group of the Omo Valley.
-The most important ritual of the Dassanetch is the so-called dime.
-In theory, only a man who has had a daughter can be circumcised, although in practice, circumcision is carried out on the entire age-group.
+The most important ritual of the Dassanetch is the ‘dime.’
+In theory, only a man who has had a daughter can be circumcised, although in practice, circumcision is carried out on the entire age group.
 The daughter is most important in the dime ceremony.
 After the ceremony, which takes six weeks, the participants are upgraded to ‘great men’, or those that may engage in politics.
 The dime ritual is directly connected to the upcoming marriage of the daughter when cattle are slaughtered for the occasion.

 Contact a Journey Specialist